waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **CRITICAL HALLUCINATION (Turn 2667):** Believed I was on Sprout Tower 2F at (17, 3) when I was actually on Sprout Tower 1F at (17, 2).
 - **CRITICAL HALLUCINATION (Turn 2886):** Believed I was on Sprout Tower 2F at (6, 4) when I was actually on Sprout Tower 1F at (6, 3).
 - **Pathfinder Tool Issue:** The pathfinder was flagged as faulty.
 I have since fixed it by adding dynamic debug prints to better diagnose future issues.
 - **Hypothesis 4 (Agent):** Defeating the Sage on 2F triggered a new event or NPC on 1F.
 (DEBUNKED)
 - **Hypothesis 5 (Agent):** One of the southern wall tiles of the central pillar is an interactable switch.

-## Future Agent Ideas (from reflection)
-- **performance_analyst:** An agent to analyze my recent turns and suggest improvements based on my core principles.
-- **gym_prep_advisor:** An agent to help plan long-term goals, like what level my Pokemon should be for the next gym.

-## NPCs and Interactions
-- YOUNGSTER at (5, 18) in Violet City mentioned a 'wiggly tree' that 'squirms and dances'.
-This is likely a hint about how to interact with HEADBUTT_TREEs.

-## Future Agent Ideas (from reflection)
-- **pathfinder_diagnostician:** An agent to analyze the pathfinder's debug grid to suggest fixes or identify the cause of pathing failures.

-- **WARP_CARPET_DOWN**: Traversable, acts as a warp tile.
-(Verified)

 ### Sprout Tower Puzzle - New Hypotheses (from Agent - Turn 3590)
 1. All other Sages on Sprout Tower 2F must be defeated before interacting with the Sage at (12, 3).